LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Experiments

 \subsection{Visual Navigation}

-\textbf{Settings.} \textbf{1) Task: } The visual navigation task requires the agent to reach multiple goal objects (Sec. \ref{Sec:3.1}).
-At every timestep, given visual observations as input, the agent outputs an action to interact with the environment.
-The task is evaluated on the GOAT-Core (Sec. \ref{sec:4}), a high-quality, statistically meaningful, and relatively fair evaluation split.
-As LagMemo involves no task-specific training, there is no test-set leakage.
-All baselines are also evaluated on the same GOAT-Core split for fair comparison. \textbf{2) Baselines: } We compare LagMemo against five baselines. \textbf{RL GOAT} \cite{khanna2024goat}: the official reinforcement learning baseline of GOAT-Bench, which encodes multi-modal goals with CLIP and directly maps observations and goals to actions. \textbf{Modular GOAT} \cite{chang2023goatthing}: a closed set modular approach that builds a 2D object map from detection results for navigation. \textbf{GOAT – GT Sem*}: a variant of Modular GOAT using ground-truth semantic segmentation results from simulator, serving as an upper bound for reference. \textbf{GOAT – Full Exp*}: a Modular GOAT variant with first pre-exploration, aligned with LagMemo for fairer comparison. \textbf{CoWs*}: adapted from the CoWs \cite{gadre2023cows} method that combines frontier exploration with CLIP-based detection, extended here with multi-modal inputs.
-For closed set methods, we provide the list of target categories in advance to ensure feasibility, as these methods cannot operate without predefined categories. \textbf{3) Metrics: }Performance is assessed using two common metrics: SR (Success Rate), which measures the proportion of successful subtasks, and SPL (Success weighted by Path Length), which evaluates efficiency by comparing the trajectory length of successful episodes to the optimal path. \textbf{4) Hyperparameters: } The goal verification module is triggered when the agent is within 1.2~m of the candidate waypoint.
+\textbf{Settings.} \textbf{1) Task: } The visual navigation evaluation follows a sequential multi-goal protocol.
+Specifically, each evaluation episode comprises a sequence of subtasks.
+At the beginning of each episode, the agent is initialized at a random pose.
+During an episode, only when the current subtask is finished will the next subtask goal be provided to the agent.
+At every timestep, given visual observations as input, the agent outputs an action to interact with the environment. \textbf{2) Baselines: } We compare LagMemo against five baselines. \textbf{RL GOAT} \cite{khanna2024goat}: the official reinforcement learning baseline of GOAT-Bench, which encodes multi-modal goals with CLIP and directly maps observations and goals to actions. \textbf{Modular GOAT} \cite{chang2023goatthing}: a modular approach that builds a 2D map for navigation by relying on an upstream detector to record instance images of predefined categories. \textbf{GOAT – GT Sem*}: a variant of Modular GOAT using ground-truth semantic segmentation results from simulator, serving as an upper bound for reference. \textbf{GOAT – Full Exp*}: a Modular GOAT variant with the same frontier exploration, aligned with LagMemo for fairer comparison. \textbf{CoWs*}: adapted from the CoWs \cite{gadre2023cows} method that combines frontier exploration with CLIP-based detection, extended here with multi-modal inputs.
+For closed set methods, we provide the list of target categories in advance to ensure feasibility, as these methods cannot operate without predefined categories.
+We do not compare against recent 3DGS-based image-goal methods GaussNav\cite{lei2025gaussnav} and IGL-Nav\cite{Guo2025IGLNavI3} due to their incomplete open-source and reliance on high-fidelity RGB rendering, which are incompatible with our sparse-viewpoint setting. \textbf{3) Metrics: }Performance is assessed using two common metrics: SR (Success Rate), which measures the proportion of successful subtasks and SPL (Success weighted by Path Length), which evaluates efficiency. \textbf{4) Hyperparameters: } The goal verification module is triggered when the agent is within 1.2~m of the candidate waypoint.
 For object/text goals, goal verification passes if either threshold is met: SEEM score $\tau_{SEEM} \geq 1.1$ or Mobile-CLIP cosine similarity $\tau_{CLIP} \geq 0.23$.
 For image goals, LightGlue declares target presence if the inlier match ratio $r_{match} \geq 5\%$.